klhuillier/con-error/README.md

 ]
 ```

-## CePrinters
+## CeFormats

-A provider of printers for a ConError.
-The returned printer will be specific to the ConError
-that created it.
+Created by a ConError with `.formats()`, the CeFormats has various ways of encoding the ConError.

 ### .json()

-Returns a `CeJsonPrinter` that will write as a JSON object.
+Returns a form of the ConError that is formatted as a JSON object.

 ### .object()

-Returns a `CePojoPrinter` that will write as a plain JavaScript object.
+Returns a form of the ConError that is formatted as a plain JavaScript object.
 That is, an object with
 no values that cannot be encoded as JSON. i.e., no functions, no DOM elements, etc.

 ### .string()

-Returns a `CeStringPrinter` that will write as a plain string.
+Returns form of the ConError that is formatted as a plain string.

 ### .mixed()

-Returns a `CeMixedPrinter` that will write mostly the same as `CeStringPrinter`, but will not
+Returns form of the ConError that will write mostly the same as `CeStringFormat`, but will not
 serialize context objects so that in browser consoles the objects will listed as
 collapsible/expandable objects.

-## CePrinter
+## CeFormat

-Various printers which can write the contents of a ConError.
+Various forms of printable ConErrors, usually produced through `conError.formats()`.

-Not every printer supports every method. e.g., a JSON printer does not support colorizing.
+Not every format supports every method. e.g., a JSON printer does not support colorizing.

-All printers support:
+All formats support:

 ### .print((Console|WritableStream|(...any) => void))?)

-Simply encodes and writes the ConError to the given output.
+Writes the ConError that created this printer to the given output.

+The output is called once.
+For a very large error, this may mean buffering a large amount
+of data first.

 ### .maxDepth(number)

-Returns a new instance of the printer which will only print the given number
+Returns a new instance of the CeFormat which will only print the given number
 of causes.

 e.g., .maxDepth(1) will show the ConError as well as the first cause error and